Enterprise partnerships: Tourism Enterprise Programme & Tourism Business Council briefings

 Ms T Tshivhase (ANC) asked about the friction between traditional leaders and municipalities over land redistribution and its development, and wondered whether there was a solution.

 Mr Pillay responded that TBCSA and not TEP had referred to this issue.
 However, he could state that TEP did have a few community-based successful projects in

 Ms Marobe responded that the friction over land existed in KwaZulu Natal and

 Ms Tshivhase asked why there were only three women on the TEP Board, as opposed to ten men.

 Mr Pillay responded that the board had noted that there were too few women on the board and was planning a new look for the board.
 However, he noted that of the five managers in the organisation, he was the only male.
 He introduced Ms Lisa-Ann Hosking, General Manager: Operations, TEP.

-Mr G Krumbock (DA) asked TEP why it was concentrating on non-traditional activities when the market wanted and enjoyed traditional tourist activities such as Table Mountain, game drives, and the wine route.
+Mr G Krumbock (DA) asked TEP why it was concentrating on non-traditional activities when the market wanted and enjoyed traditional tourist activities such as

 Mr Pillay replied that the aim was to build on traditional activities, not replace them.
 He commented that tourists were now looking for more than sight-seeing and wanted an emotional connection to the country.